If AMOC Runs Amok, Life In The US & Europe Will Change Dramatically - CleanTechnica

 AMOC — the abbreviation means nothing to most people living along the eastern seaboard of the United States, the Maritimes in Canada, Greenland, Scandinavia, the UK, and Europe, but it is of critical importance to them.
 AMOC stands for the Atlantic meridional overturning current, a vast river in the Atlantic Ocean that transports heat from the Equator north along the East Coast of America before turning to the east at Cape Cod and Nova Scotia and heading toward the Arctic, then down the west coast of Europe and back down toward the Equator.

-AMOC is better known as the Gulf Stream.
+AMOC is different than the Gulf Stream.
 To understand it, think of the cooling system in a conventional car.
 Coolant circulates throughout the engine, picking up heat from the cylinders.
 Then it travels to the radiator, where it is cooled before returning to the engine to be heated again.
 If the coolant stops flowing, the engine gets too hot and the radiator gets too cool.
 The car stops running and the driver is left stranded on the side of the road.

 Dramatic Climate Changes